 Update: The Senate officially confirmed Neomi Rao as Brett Kavanaugh’s replacement on the D.C.
 Circuit Court of Appeals—despite major public concern about her record—on March 13th.

 Now that Justice Brett Kavanaugh has taken his place on the Supreme Court, his old position on the U.S. Court of Appeals for the D.C.
 District remains open.
 President Donald Trump is currently in the process of nominating a replacement for Kavanaugh, and his pick, Neomi Rao, is stirring up controversy.

 The White House announced Trump’s nomination of Rao in a press release back in November.
-But yesterday, January 14th, a report from BuzzFeed News sparked concern over Rao taking the seat.
+But on January 14th, a report from BuzzFeed News sparked concern over Rao taking the seat.
 In its investigation, BuzzFeed unearthed some troubling pieces that Rao wrote between 1994 and 1996—when she was a student at Yale and shortly afterward.
 In an October 1994 column in the Yale Herald, she reportedly acknowledged that men who rape drunk women should face charges, but added that “a good way to avoid a potential date rape is to stay reasonably sober.”

 In a November 1994 column for the paper, which focused on the conflict between conservative gay students and members of an on-campus LGBT organization, Rao wrote, “Trendy political movements have only recently added sexuality to the standard checklist of traits requiring tolerance.”